moeharuna/tcpProxy/Readme.md

 # tcpProxy

 Simple tcp proxy.
-Server and client are included just for example all code related to proxy itself in proxy/ folder
+Server and client are included just for example.
+All code related to proxy itself is located in proxy/ folder

 # Usage
 1. Makefile everything.